CPS-SKLCS/NAPL/NAPL.md

 ```
 Here is a example of using the c++ file io to read a file and pass the string to the SDN programming language.

 When using the c++ integration, you should use CPP{ and }CPP and write your c++ code in it.
-We can call it "c++ domain".
+We can call it **c++ domain**.
-The identifiers is common in c++ domain and out of c++ domain.
+The identifiers can be used universally both in and out of c++ domain.
 In the example, we can see string file_path and string s is used both in and out of c++ domain.
-However, you cannot use the identifier out of c++ domain because "in" is a keyword of SDN programming languge.
+However, you cannot use **in** out of c++ domain because **in** is a keyword of NAPL.

-Attention: all the identifiers, except for those with basic types, is the type of shared_ptr<type> in the sdn language, if you have a object in the c++ domain and you want to use it in the sdn domain, wrap it into a shared_ptr.
+Attention: All of the identifiers, except for those with basic types, is the type of shared_ptr<> in NAPL, if you have a object in the c++ domain and you want to use it in the sdn domain, wrap it into a shared_ptr.
 For example:
 ```napl
 include <fstream>